What Qualification Is Needed to Become a Welder?

 Salary Information and Job Outlook

-As of May 2013, the U.S. Bureau of Labor Statistics (BLS) reported that the mean annual wage for welders was $39,110 (www.bls.gov).
-The top-paying state for welders was Alaska, which offered a yearly mean income of $68,750 that same year.
+As of 2014, the U.S. Bureau of Labor Statistics (BLS) reported that the median annual wage for welders was $37,420.
+The same source reported that the top-paying state for welders was Alaska, which offered a yearly mean income of $71,910 in 2014.
 If you're interested in entering the top-paying industry for welding, then you might want to be employed in the electric power generation, transmission and distribution industry.
-This industry employed 1,150 workers in 2013, and these professionals received an annual mean salary of $66,550.
+This industry employed 1,150 workers in 2014, and these professionals received an annual mean salary of $69,120.

-The BLS projected that welding positions were expected to grow only six percent from 2012-2022.
-Despite this slow growth, job opportunities should be favorable if you've been properly trained.
+The BLS projected that welding positions were expected to grow only 6% from 2012-2022.
+Despite this slow growth, job opportunities should be favorable if you've been properly trained with the latest techniques.
 Welding skills can also transfer across multiple industries, including the automotive, agricultural and oil industries, so if you're unable to find work with one company, you can apply for jobs in a new field.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: